About

 The stakes have never been higher.
 We are living in a time of sharp ideological division, deep racial injustice, and profound economic inequality.
 Our very democracy is at risk.
 At the same time, major federal investments into clean energy innovation, along with a broad and growing interest in organizing for worker power, racial justice, and a fairer economy, have created enormous opportunities for progress.
 There is much work to do to ensure these investments are made equitably and that the Black and brown communities who have disproportionately experienced the harm of structural racism benefit from these investments.

 To reach the program goals above, EPI has an operating budget of $13.3 million in 2024 and needs to raise $2 million in new funds.
-These resources will be used to expand EPI’s capacity to influence organizing and policy at the federal, state, and local level; support staff; and regrant funds to state EARN groups and grassroots partner
+These resources will be used to expand EPI’s capacity to influence organizing and policy at the federal, state, and local level; support staff; and regrant funds to state EARN groups and grassroots partners.

 A Bit of History

+EPI provides visionary solutions and leadership.
 EPI was the first—and remains the premier—think tank to focus on the economic condition of low- and middle-income Americans and their families.
-Its encyclopedic State of Working America, published 12 times since 1988, and now for the first time in complete electronic form as well, is stocked in university libraries around the world.
+EPI shapes public policy on the federal and state level through compelling research and innovative ideas.
+We are recognized as national leaders on breakthrough liberal economic policies.
+Our encyclopedic State of Working America, published 12 times since 1988, and in complete electronic form as well, is stocked in university libraries around the world.
 In the 1990s EPI researchers were the first to illustrate the decoupling of productivity and pay in the U.S. economy, a trend now widely recognized as a key element of growing economic inequality.
 EPI changed the nature of public debates over international trade agreements by underscoring their effects on workers and the importance of putting enforceable labor standards in trade agreements.
-EPI has focused, and continues to focus unrelentingly and unfailingly, on the dynamics of wage stagnation for most workers and rising inequality and on what can be done to halt and reverse these trends.

 EPI’s research is cutting-edge, original, and reliable, and it spans a broad range of economic issues.
 EPI analyses are a trusted resource for policymakers, those in the media, national progressive advocacy organizations, and state research organizations.
 EPI conducts original research according to rigorous standards of objectivity and, as a result, is a reliable source of information and analysis.
 In-house researchers maintain their standing in the academic community by publishing findings in prestigious peer-reviewed academic journals and by delivering public lectures, speeches, and testimony.
 Our methods for ensuring our research methodologies are exemplary and include the use of highly qualified researchers and reviews by outside experts from across the ideological spectrum.

 EPI has world-class expertise.
 Our team includes the best minds in economics and other disciplines.
 Our broad network of researchers and scholars has made EPI the authoritative source on the economic well-being of working Americans.
-EPI’s staff includes nine Ph.D.-level economists and a number of other experts with advanced degrees in sociology, public policy, and law.
-Our staff also includes ten policy analysts and research assistants, and a full communications and outreach staff.
+EPI’s staff includes ten Ph.D.-level economists and a number of other experts with advanced degrees in sociology, public policy, and law.
+Our staff also includes 13 policy analysts and research assistants, and a full communications and outreach staff.

 How we do it.
 EPI produces numerous research papers and policy analyses; sponsors conferences and seminars; briefs policymakers at all levels of government; provides technical support to national, state, and local constituency and advocacy organizations; testifies before national, state, and local legislatures; and provides information and background to the media.
 In a typical year, EPI is cited in the media more than 20,000 times and is mentioned and/or our staff are seen or heard by over 300 million people on television and radio.